 GAMES THAT BUILD FLEXIBLE THINKING SKILLS

-- Mastermind has been around for a while, but it continues to be a favorite.
-To win quickly, deductive reasoning skills are needed.
+- Mastermind Game — The Strategy Game of Codemaker vs. Codebreaker — Can You Crack the Code?has been around for a while, but it continues to be a favorite.
+To win quickly use deductive reasoning skills.

-- Rush Hour is a wonderful one-person game.
+- Rush Hour, The Ultimate Traffic Jam Game; Deluxe Edition (2006)is a wonderful one-person game.
 There are a number of puzzle cards, in increasing order of difficulty, to solve.

-- Labyrinth is one of my favorites.
-I love the way paths are changed when players push their cards on the board.
+- < Labyrinth I love the way paths change when players push their cards on the board.
 The constantly changing mazes challenge players to re-evaluate their plan after each move.

-- Othello’s outcome can change at the last minute of the game.
+- Othello outcome can change at the last minute of the game.
 Othello rewards players who can think ahead and gain access to key positions on the board.

-- Set requires quick thinking and visual processing.
+- SET: The Family Game of Visual Perceptionrequires quick thinking and visual processing.
 Set builds categorization skills as the players try to get rid of all of their cards by matching them to target cards.